dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_windows.md

 ### Step 2: Run setup script

-Open a PowerShell prompt, run the following script and follow instructions:
+Open a PowerShell prompt as and administrator, run the following script and follow instructions:

 ```bash
 cd C:\\dlstreamer_dlls